3 Tricks to Fix the Bullwhip Effect and Smooth Inventory Replenishment

 3 Steps to Take to Eliminate the Bullwhip

-- Utilize Demand Forecasting Methodology not Sales Forecasting.
-Demand forecasting software takes into account events such as promotions, lost sales and markdowns and cleans up dirty data.
+- Utilize Demand Forecasting Methodology, not Sales Forecasting.
+Demand forecasting software considers events such as promotions, lost sales, and markdowns and cleans up dirty data.
 To read a popular blog about the improvements demand forecasting provides beyond sales forecasting, click here.

 - Store and DC Inventory Replenishment needs to be based on Demand Forecasting.
 Here is a current blog outlining the benefits of demand driven inventory replenishment.

 - Share Demand Forecasts and Order Projections with Suppliers.
-End-to-End collaboration needs to happen every day to maximize results.
-Providing web access to your demand forecasts, future order projections and promotion scorecards is a win-win.
-Better information can lower costs, provide shorter lead times and higher fill rates; driving better results.
+End-to-end collaboration needs to happen every day to maximize results.
+Providing web access to your demand forecasts, future order projections, and promotion scorecards is a win-win.
+Better information can lower costs, provide shorter lead times, and drive higher fill rates, driving better results.

-Sharing your store level signals and promotion activities across your supply chain can make a large impact on you bottom line.
-Subscribe to our blog, we’ll be covering end to end collaboration soon.
+Sharing store-level signals and promotion activities across your supply chain can have a large impact on your bottom line.
+Subscribe to our blog; we’ll be covering end-to-end collaboration soon.

 Time for a Demand Driven Journey

-If your legacy software is missing these capabilities, you need to look at new options.
+If your legacy software lacks these capabilities, you need to consider new options.
 Modern software can eliminate a major cause of daily “wave surfing” and greatly improve your supply chain’s performance.
-Not doing these things costs a lot more than the cloud-based software implementation.
+Not doing these things costs a lot more than implementing cloud-based software.

 Are You Fighting the Waves of the Bullwhip Effect?